-This video shows a robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics and Paralympics.
+This video shows a Nao robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics.
 The robot gives information about three hotels in different price ranges.
-When the person asks about restaurants, the robot switches domains and tells about several restaurants in different price ranges and serving different types of food.
+When the person asks about restaurants, the robot tells about several restaurants in different price ranges and serving different types of food.

 What robots does it work on?

 The prototype is demonstrated using Furhat robots.
 An earlier version used Nao robots.